Magdalena Götz

 neuroscientist.
-She is noted for her study of glial cells and holds a chair at Ludwig Maximilian University of Munich's Department of Physiology.
+She is noted for her study of glial cells and holds a chair at LMU Munich's Department of Physiology.
 She is involved in the field of adult neurogenesis.
 Götz discovered that glial cells are neural stem cells in the developing mammalian brain.
 Current investigations study the mechanisms involved in determining how adult neural stem cells are specified.
 Götz current work focuses on refining ways to reprogram glial cells into neurons in organisms with traumatic brain injury.
 The German Stem Cell Network published an interview with Götz in 2015 explaining her research field.

 Early life and education

 Götz studied Biology between the years 1982 and 1989 at the University of Tübingen, Germany and in Zürich, Switzerland.
 She was promoted in 1992 to the position of Dr. rer. nat. at the Friedrich-Miescher Laboratory of the Max-Planck Society, Tübingen.
 After her promotion and until 1996, she was a postdoctoral fellow at the National Institute for Medical Research, London and Smith Kline Beecham, Harlow.